 Further course dates / streams will happen as indicated here: Live Streams (where I will cover topics such as programming structures, writing documents with R Markdown, and various miscellaneous topics).
 In essence, at that point the course will be open-ended, running as long as there is interest and we don't run out of topics (which is rather unlikely).

 The course will be taught online as a live stream via the streaming platform Twitch.
 Once the stream goes live (around 16:45 on each course day), simply go to this link to start watching.

 After an introductory lecture, the format of the course will be quite simple: I will provide you with R code that we will then go through step-by-step.
 Along the way, I'll explain how things work and answer questions as necessary.
 The code will be posted below (and on GitHub and GitLab).
 I provide the code at several locations to create some redundancy in case one of the links becomes inaccessible.

 You will need a computer with the current version of R installed.
 You can download R from the Comprehensive R Archive Network (CRAN).
-Follow the appropriate "Download R" link depending on your operating system (OS) and follow the instructions for downloading and installing R. If you already have R installed, please check that it is the current (or a relatively current) version (you can check what the 'latest release' of R is by going to CRAN).
+Follow the appropriate "Download R" link depending on your operating system (OS) and follow the instructions for downloading and installing R. If you already have R installed, please check that it is the current version (you can check what the 'latest release' of R is by going to CRAN and then compare this with the version shown when you start R).
 If not, please update.